 Musa Shannon is a former member of the Liberian national team who starred in Division 1 college soccer at Robert Morris University before playing professionally in the MLS, Portugal, and China.
 Since 2010, Shannon has served as Vice-President of the Liberia Football Association.
 He also runs one of the most popular beach resorts in Liberia, Nana's Beach Resort, located in Robertsport City.

 Shannon's background as a student-athlete created the foundation for his belief in the ability of sport and education to transform the lives of young people – especially in his country, Liberia, where a quality education is a rare commodity.
 As a former footballer and current football administrator, Shannon is keen to change the definition of success for athletically gifted boys and girls in Liberia.
 He is excited to help bring the Academy from the start-up phase to sustainability.

 Richard P. Fahey

-Rich served as a Peace Corps volunteer in Liberia during the 1960s.
+Richard Fahey served as a Peace Corps volunteer in Liberia during the 1960s.
 He then returned to the United States for graduate school, earning his JD from Northwestern University.
 He subsequently specialized in Environmental, Energy, and Natural Resources law for more than 35 years.
 In 2010, he retired from one career and started another, attending Harvard University as an Advanced Leadership Fellow.
 That experience gave rise to a new organization called the Liberian Energy Network (LEN), which distributes solar lights to businesses, schools, and families in Monrovia.
-As the Founder and CEO of LEN, Rich travels periodically to Monrovia to ensure LEN continues its move to scale.
-Rich has already devoted a large amount of time to MFA, and his experience working in Monrovia will certainly provide important insights as MFA moves forward.
+As the Founder and CEO of LEN, Fahey travels periodically to Monrovia to ensure LEN continues its move to scale.
+Fahey has already devoted a large amount of time to MFA, and his experience working in Monrovia will certainly provide important insights as MFA moves forward.